 This makes me wonder if these lab results are just functional medicine’s latest favorite biomarker.
 After all, we Americans love our biomarkers: blood sugar, cholesterol, and blood pressure, for instance.
 We worry about and fuss over them, measuring them constantly, as if they will tell us the true state of our health.
 When really, all of them are just symptoms of a deeper issue.
 So, while these expensive tests may give clues about temporary states of reaction to even good foods, they aren’t the holy grail.

 And if you’re going to throw away grains (and legumes, another class of foods that trendy diets are maligning based on dubious claims that lectins, phytates, or other “anti-nutrients” are problematic), you’re going to be eating a lot of meat.
 That’s just almost a “given” in an anti-grain diet because you have to get enough calories and protein.
 (As nutritious and fiber-rich as greens, vegetables, and fruits are, we need more calories than they provide.)
-Comes in a bigger problem.
+Then enters a much bigger problem.

 A Bigger Problem than Wheat